osgcc/osgcc4-RobotPirate/tunnel.md

 	- Boss.
 Not too mobile, but must be hit in weak spots.
 Fires a lot.
 Must be killed.
 Very high health.

 Weapon types:
 	- Railgun.
 Boss killer.
-Very slow firing rate, shoots straight ahead, does a lot of damage.
+Very slow firing rate, shoots straight ahead, only lasts a frame, does a lot of damage.

 SCORING:
 	- Mine: 10 pts